-FEDERAL WORK-STUDY PROGRAM (WORK-STUDY)
+FEDERAL WORK-STUDY (WORK-STUDY)

-Eligible students may work as a Work-Study worker, funded through the need-based Federal Work-Study Program.
+Eligible students may use their work-study funds that are funded through the need-based Federal Work-Study Program.
 The Federal government pays a portion of a student's Work-Study earnings while Curry College funds the remaining portion.

 This program provides part-time jobs for eligible undergraduate students and is administered in accordance with federal and state laws and regulations.
-Work-Study students have an opportunity to work on campus to help pay for educational related expenses.
-Work-Study is a great way to build a resume and obtain valuable recommendations/references.
-Campus Work-Study employees have an opportunity to gain valuable work experience while contributing to Curry College's operations, student life, and to the campus community.
+Work-Study students have an opportunity to work on campus to earn funds to help pay for educational related expenses.

-Generally Work-Study funds are allocated from the federal government annually.
+Generally, Work-Study funds are allocated from the federal government to the College annually.
 Work-Study awards are issued in writing to eligible financial aid applicants by our Student Financial Services Office.
 Student Financial Services provides students a notice of their award each year they demonstrate eligibility and meet filing deadlines.
-In order to work as a Work-Study worker the student must have applied for and received a Work-Study award through the Student Financial Services Office.
-Additionally, no student may begin working in a Work-Study position if there is missing financial aid application documents, even if the student has received an "estimated" financial aid award letter that includes a Work-Study award.
-If a student has a Work-Study award included on the official Financial Aid Award Letter received from Curry College issued by Student Financial Services then he/she is eligible to apply for Work-Study positions.
+Students must have applied for and received a Work-Study award through the Student Financial Services Office.
+If a student has a Work-Study award included on the official Financial Aid Award Letter received from Curry College issued by Student Financial Services then the student is eligible to use these funds for on campus work or at an approved off-campus community service agency with whom the College has a written agreement

-To confirm eligibility for the Work-Study positions please carefully review the Financial Aid Award Letter or follow these steps:
+To confirm eligibility for the Work-Study positions please carefully review the Financial Aid Award Letter, check your myCurry account under the Finances tab, Financial Aid Award or reach out to Student Financial Services at fin-aid@curry.edu